mkelly76/A1_JamStack/_src/highlights.md

 When asked by *60 Minutes* Australia what chapter of the Jon Bon Jovi storybook he's currently at, Jon said: "I don't know, that's the beauty of it.
 We're just ... a little more than halfway there."

 It's a perspective Jon wears well because it comes from a place of gratitude and contentment.
 He has never forgotten how the journey started, and how much work and sacrifice it took to reach the fortunate place where he is today - not only from him, but from all the peoole who have supported and loved him over the years.
 "It's a gift that God gives you the job you wanted when you were a kid, and that I get to do it still," he says.
 "I'm the luckiest man in the world."

+---

+> *Shared from Limited Edition magazine: **JON BON JOVI : HOW A KID FROM NEW JERSEY BECAME A ROCK 'N' ROLL LEGEND***